Dopaminos/osu-imagemap-generator/README.md

 right now there's some flaws like:
-+you can't edit rectangles
++ you can't edit rectangles
-+you can't see rectangles you made
++ you can't see rectangles you made
-+redirect link and title should be writed manually outside of the app
++ redirect link and title should be writed manually outside of the app

 im not really planning to support it but maybe some time i will fix these